 What Property Can You Keep in a Florida Bankruptcy?

-One of the biggest fears I hear from clients is losing their home or car.
-I understand that fear, but Florida offers some of the most protective bankruptcy exemptions in the United States.
+One of the biggest fears I hear from clients is losing their home or car, and after 27 years of practice and more than 6,354 bankruptcy cases filed in the Jacksonville Division, I understand exactly why that concern keeps people up at night.
+The good news is that Florida offers some of the most protective bankruptcy exemptions in the United States, and the vast majority of filers in my practice keep all of their essential property.
 Under the Florida Constitution and Statute Chapter 222, you can protect significant assets — including, in many cases, your home, your car, and your retirement savings.
-Florida has opted out of the federal bankruptcy exemption system, so you must use state exemptions.
+Florida has opted out of the federal bankruptcy exemption system, so filers must use state exemptions exclusively.
+These protections apply in both Chapter 7 and Chapter 13 cases and are among the most generous in any state in the country.

 Florida Homestead Exemption